Unstructured-IO/unstructured/docs/source/index.rst

   Check out this section to learn about basic workflows in ``unstructured``.

 :doc:`bricks`
-  Learn more about partitioning, cleaning, and staging bricks, included advanced usage patterns.
+  Learn more about partitioning, cleaning, and staging bricks, including advanced usage patterns.

 :doc:`metadata`
   Learn more about how metadata is tracked in the ``unstructured`` library.